jisotalo/ads-server/README.md

   - For Raspberry Pi, Linux, etc. (nothing else is needed)
   - Use this if you don't have TC installed (unless you need `AdsRouterConsole` for some reason)

+---
+**TL;DR:** Use `Server` if you have TwinCAT installed.

+---
 **Differences:**
 - `Server` connects to the AMS router and then waits for incoming packets
   - The `StandAloneServer` starts its own TCP server (port 48898) and listens for any incoming packets
 - `Server` listens for commands to only one ADS port (however multiple instances can be created)
   - The `StandAloneServer` listens to all ADS ports (only single instance possible)

-**NOTE:** The following examples are for `Server`, however they work 1:1 with `StandAloneServer`.

- Please see chapter [NOTE: Difference when using `StandAloneServer`](#note--difference-when-using--standaloneserver-) for specific notes.**
+The following examples are for `Server`, however they work 1:1 with `StandAloneServer`.
+Please see chapter [NOTE: Difference when using `StandAloneServer`](#note-difference-when-using-standaloneserver) for specific notes.

 # Configuration

 ## `Server` class

 The `localAdsPort` can be any non-reserved ADS port.
-See `ADS_RESERVED_PORTS` type at [src/ads-commons.ts](https://github.com/jisotalo/ads-server/blob/master/src/ads-commons.ts).
+See `ADS_RESERVED_PORTS` type at [src/ads-commons.ts](https://github.com/jisotalo/ads-server/blob/7a74d0ebcb51d1836c49c1364da0be748731ce18/src/ads-commons.ts#L86).
 A port number over 20000 should be OK.

 The `localAdsPort` should **always be provided** to ensure a static ADS port.
 Otherwise, the router provides next free one which always changes -> PLC/client code needs to be changed.